The haunting of the William A. Irvin isn’t just a rumor, there have been recorded paranormal sightings and investigations!

 Midwest Paranormal Files

-The Midwest Paranormal Files group performed their investigation aboard the Irvin on June 18-19, 2011.
+The Midwest Paranormal Files group performed their investigation aboard the Irvin on June 18 to 19, 2011.
 Throughout the investigation, members of their team experienced many personal experiences.
 When we met with them after their investigation, they showed and gave us clips they had recovered.
-A write-up of their experience can be found on their website: paranormalfiles.org.
+A write-up of their experience can be found on their website: www.paranormalfiles.org.
 Video and audio clips are included.
-For more audio clips, visit youtube.com and search for William A. Irvin Paranormal.
+For more audio clips, visit YouTube.
 The Irvin username is Irvin943.
 There are four different audio recordings from MPF.

 Minnesota Paranormal Study Group

-The Minnesota Paranormal Study Group conducted their investigation of the Irvin on November 28-29, 2009.
+The Minnesota Paranormal Study Group conducted their investigation of the Irvin on November 28 to 29, 2009.
 This group had many personal experiences, but didn’t have as much luck as MPF with audio and video recordings due to technical difficulties.
-A write-up for their investigation can be found on their website: minnesotaghosts.com
+A write-up for their investigation can be found on their website: www.minnesotaghosts.com.

-Check out their websites, listen to their recordings and decide for yourself if you think the William A. Irvin is truly haunted!
+Check out their websites, listen to their recordings and decide for yourself if you think the Irvin is truly haunted!